Rubusch/docker__linux/README.md

 $ make tags
 ```

-Build the kernel for debian as follows
+Build the for debian as follows

 ```
 $ make -j8 deb-pkg all